Faizanfarhad/AIAgentForJobFecting/README.md

 ## Getting started

 ### 1. Fetch job listings only
+> Note: Before running this commands create an .env and store your API inside it and go to agent.py(14 line) and replace the "DEEPSEEK_API_KEY" with your variable name
 Run `job_fetcher.py` with a search query, location, source, and page count.

 ```bash